The Appearance tab is where you handle miscellaneous display settings for the Directory. This includes menu options, images, and listing layouts.

-The smallest size of image to allow BD to store for upload.
+The smallest size of image to allow for upload.
 Images smaller than this size are automatically rejected during upload.
 If you want to accept ALL files regardless of size, set this to 0.

-The largest size of image to allow BD to store for upload.
-Images larger than this size are automatically sized downward to this size to save on space.
+The largest size of image to allow for upload.
+Images larger than this size are automatically sized down to save on space.

 Turn on thickbox/lightbox?